weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.36.4 (March-18-2020)
+** add an option includeNonautoMarkersforVarRatio in step 1.
+If TRUE, non-autosomal markers are also used for variance ratio estimation, which will make the algorithm more appropriate for assoc tests for non-autosomal markers; use the new function with sparse sigma for p-values for single variants in gene-based tests; assign AF to be 0 if all samples have missing genotypes or dosages

 * 0.36.3.2 (February-25-2020)
 ** Bug fixed: 1. fixed a bug for gene-based conditioning tests with multiple conditioning markers 2. add codes to re-check markers after dropping samples with missing dosages/genotypes in gene-based tests